 Pseudonymization reduces data protection risks such as unauthorized access or misuse and at the same time supports analyses without enabling the direct identifiability of the persons concerned.

 However, pseudonymized data remains personal if additional information enables an assignment.
-The EDPB writes in its guidelines: "Pseudonymized data that can be attributed to a natural person through the use of additional information is to be considered as information about an identifiable natural person and is therefore personal."
+In this regard, the EDPB writes in its Guidelines"Pseudonymized data that can be assigned to a natural person through the use of additional information is to be regarded as information about an identifiable natural person and is therefore personal."
 This also applies if pseudonymized data and additional information are not held by the same person.

-At the same time, the EDPB emphasizes that the GDPR does not provide for a general obligation to pseudonymize.
-Rather, it is up to the controller to decide on the means of fulfilling its obligations, taking into account the principle of accountability.
+At the same time, the EDPB emphasizes that the GDPR No general obligation to Pseudonymization provide for.
+Rather, it is the responsibility of the Processing The data controller has the right to decide on the choice of means to fulfill its obligations, taking into account the principle of accountability.

 Reading tip: Anonymization of personal data - a practical guide